Terminals

 On a computer where an "Agent" is installed, the application can access a company's Database or the REST interface of an ERP, and therefore one terminal can intermediate the execution of several integrations, without the need for a public API.
 This way, several distinct flows within a "Workspace" can reference the same terminal through one or more user accounts.

-After installing and configuring an "Agent" in a local environment (On Premises), a terminal is automatically created on the Skyone Studio platform.
+After installing and configuring an "Agent" in a local environment (On Premises), a terminal is automatically created on the Skyone Studio.
 From then on, you can choose and use this terminal on the platform to configure REST or Database accounts.
 When you select a terminal in the configuration of these accounts, the account credentials are sent to the Agent to be used locally.

 Multiple connected accounts can be associated with the same terminal.
 This way, you can create multiple users in a database to be used by different integrations.
 Each user can be configured under a different account, but all accounts will point to the same terminal.